Billy-Dickson/Billy-Dickson.github.io/_posts/2025-01-04-Installing -ctop-to-monitor-docker-containers.md

 ## Using ctop

 ctop is a command-line tool that runs in your terminal.
 When you start ctop, you'll see a live view of your Docker containers with their resource utilization metrics.
 You can sort the containers by various criteria, such as CPU usage, memory usage, network traffic, and more.
-The only concern that I have, is that the software hasn't been updated in a while, but saying that, it works well and does what it says on the the tin.

 Here's an example of running ctop with the default setting